frabjous/fregeifier/README.md

 A custom template can be used to always load certain packages for a local installation.
 See [below](#custom-templates).

+## Recommended CSS

+The `recommended.css` file is a stylesheet with settings recommended for use with the Fregeifier and its pandoc filter.
+This CSS can be added to the output of pandoc with its `--css` option, or copied into a pandoc template.
+The additional classes `.top` and `.bottom` may be used to aid in the vertical positioning of inline fregeified images when combined with the `.fregeify` class, as opposed to the default middle alignment, for example.

 ## How it works

 The LaTeX math code extracted from the environment by pandoc is processed by the filter to create a minimal LaTeX document.
 That document is then processed by LaTeX into PDF, the PDF is cropped by the `pdfcrop` utility of TeXlive, and then `mutool` is used to convert the PDF page to the output format.
 The images will be placed in an `images` subfolder of the active directory.
 It is usually best to run pandoc from the same directory as your source document.